France–Ireland relations

+France–Ireland relations (Relations entre la France et l'Irlande; Caidreamh idir an Fhrainc agus Éire) refers to the bilateral relations between France and Ireland.
 France and Ireland are both members of the Council of Europe, European Union and the Organisation for Economic Co-operation and Development.
+Ireland is an associate member of La Francophonie.

 History

 France and Ireland have a long history of relations given the proximity between Ireland and France.
 There has always been migration back and forth between the two since ancient times.
 In 1578, the Irish College in Paris was established as a Catholic school to train Irish students.
 In 1689, France supported Ireland during the Williamite War to restore King James II of England to the throne.
 After the Treaty of Limerick, for the next hundred years, the French Army would include an Irish Brigade in its army.
 The Irish who fought for France (and other foreign nations) would come to be known as Wild Geese.
 Many Irish soldiers also traveled and served with the French in the exploration and colonization of New France.

 In 1796, inspired by the French Revolution, the Society of United Irishmen began an uprising against British rule in Ireland which became known as the Irish Rebellion of 1798 and was led by Irish revolutionary fighter Wolfe Tone.
 France supported the Irish rebellion and, in December 1796, sent its Expédition d'Irlande of 12,000 soldiers to Bantry Bay, County Cork; however, the soldiers were not able to land as there were 40,000 British troops in the area waiting for them.
 In August 1798, a French fleet landed in Killala Bay, County Mayo with 1,060 soldiers under the command of General Jean Joseph Amable Humbert.
 Irish rebels joined the French against the British but lost at the Battle of Ballinamuck in September 1798.
 The Irish rebels were executed while the surviving French soldiers were repatriated.
 The aftermath of the fight became known as Bliain na bhFrancach (The Year of the French).
 In 1803, Napoléon Bonaparte created the Irish Legion which fought for France in the Walcheren Campaign and Peninsular War.
 The legion was disbanded in 1815.
 In 1873, Patrice de MacMahon became the first French President of Irish descent.